moslisnas/Savings-Investments/README.md

 # Savings-Investments

-Applicatiom to keep a control of your economic savings and investments
+Application to keep a control of your economic savings and investments

 # Run project